 Start small.
-An app idea quickly outgrows the low-/ middle-cost cost range as soon as the development company itemizes project details.
+An app idea quickly outgrows the low- to medium-cost price range as soon as the development company itemizes project details.

 In this post, we discuss the following points: